Welcome to Vail Lake

 - Preservation of the land will protect critical habitat for nearly 40 endangered and sensitive species of plants and animals, including the bald eagle, golden eagle, and the great blue heron.

-The District has contracted with Urban Park Concessionaires which is currently operating the campground activities.
-Storage levels at the lake have receded as water was drawn to meet the District's supply needs and little rainfall occurred to replenish the lake.
+The District has contracted with KAMP-VL LLC which is currently operating the campground activities.
+Storage levels at the lake have receded as water was drawn to meet the District's supply needs.
 Vail Lake water levels have reached the end of the boat ramp; therefore, it is unsafe to currently launch boats.
 In addition, winter storms have damaged both access roads to the Vail Lake Marina, such that the access roads are not usable.

 Vail Lake Resort Website